 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Equipment Maintenance: Performing routine maintenance on equipment and determining when and what kind of maintenance is needed.

 There were about 76,800 jobs for Manufacturing Production Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 4,000 new jobs for Manufacturing Production Technician by 2026.
-There will be an estimated 7,100 positions for Manufacturing Production Technician per year.
+The BLS estimates 7,100 yearly job openings in this field.

 The states with the most job growth for Manufacturing Production Technician are Utah, Nevada, and Connecticut.
 Watch out if you plan on working in Vermont, West Virginia, or South Dakota.
 These states have the worst job growth for this type of profession.

 The average yearly salary of a Manufacturing Production Technician ranges between $36,120 and $98,720.

 Manufacturing Production Technicians who work in District of Columbia, Maryland, or Maine, make the highest salaries.

 Below is a list of the median annual salaries for Manufacturing Production Technicians in different U.S. states.

 What Tools & Technology do Manufacturing Production Technicians Use?